hyperits/tlog/plugin/README.md

-# tRPC-Go Plugin Management
+# tlog-Go Plugin Management

 ## How it works
-- tRPC-Go framework only defines a general plugin interface and provides a map for plugin registration.
+- tlog-Go framework only defines a general plugin interface and provides a map for plugin registration.
 A plugin of any component can be registered by implementing a "bridge" which is as belows.

-## Two kinds of tRPC-Go plugins
+## Two kinds of tlog-Go plugins
 - One kind of plugins must be loaded from a config file i.e. selector, log, registry, discovery, loadbalance, circuitbreaker, config, filter, transport.
 - The other kind of plugins don't rely on any config file i.e. codec, serializer, compressor.